Postgraduate Course: Inclusion of children with visual Impairment; Policy and Practice (EDUA11244)

-Enhanced knowledge and understanding of practical ways of facilitating progress for children and young people with ocular, and or, cerebral visual impairment that is appropriate to the age and developmental stage of the learner.
+- Critically communicate and discuss the knowledge and understanding of practical ways of facilitating progress for children and young people with ocular and/or cerebral visual impairment

-Critically review, consolidate and extend their skills in the administering of informal and formal assessment and the ability to apply the outcomes of these assessments through a range of curricular approaches, methodologies and adaptation of materials.
+- Demonstrate the skills in the administering of informal and formal assessment and the ability to apply the outcomes of these assessments through a range of curricular approaches, methodologies and adaptation of materials

 |Graduate Attributes and Skills

 ||recognise the importance of reflecting on their learning experiences and be aware of their own learning style

 be able to critically assess existing understanding and the limitations of their own knowledge and

 recognise the need to regularly challenge all knowledge be able to identify processes and strategies for learning